UPDATE: For the year 2022, Medicaid plans will follow the same requirements and application methods.

 - If you currently have health insurance, provide your policy numbers

-- Information about any health insurance cover provided by your employer
+- Information about any health insurance coverage provided by your employer

 Your income and other information will be used to determine the amount of coverage you qualify for and if you can get any help paying for it.
 The information you provide when you apply for Medicaid online is kept private and secure, as provided by in the law.